Eaternity/eaternity-website/_posts/p/0000-01-01-appetite-for-change.md

 ---
 layout: default
 name: appetite-for-change
-title:  "Reduce emissions in Paris @COP21"
+title:  "We have an App'etite for change."
 categories:
 permalink: /appetite-for-change/
 ---